-This grant opportunity is a closed non-competitive grant selection process.
-The department considers this is an appropriate type of selection process as the nature of the grant is specifically dependent on the expansion of Sport4All, which is a program developed by Get Skilled Access.
+This grant opportunity is a closed, non-competitive grant selection process.
+The department considers that this is an appropriate type of selection process as the nature of the grant is specifically dependant on leveraging existing strategic partnerships Get Skilled Access has established with the Victorian Department of Health and Human Services and the University of Melbourne Medical School to approach Victorian based hospitals for the pilot.